LucieKarm/en.sijemerousky.cz/README.md

 ## I want to help, but I can't sew.
 - You can print out this [handout](https://drive.google.com/open?id=1xcGW-453TlJTP-0EfNbN9xt7ioq1ItUC) and attach them in your neighbourhood, so the information spread as far as possible.
 - We need to collect the masks for disinfection and bring the material to our sewing teams [Volunteer drivers, come here!](https://forms.gle/gsR5SUx9Ep1wG3bt7)
+- Contribute to the transparent account 2701786666/2010, please include a message: sijemerousky

 **Contact:** [sijemerousky@gmail.com](mailto:sijemerousky@gmail.com)